"

 • A whole note divides equally into two half notes.

-• Since two half notes equal one whole note, one half note is equal to half the value of a whole note.
+• Since two half notes equal one whole note, one half note is half the value of a whole note.

 • A half note divides equally into two quarter notes.

-• Since two quarter notes equal one half note, one quarter note is equal to half the value of a half note.
+• Since two quarter notes equal one half note, a quarter note is worth half a half note.

 • A quarter note divides equally into two eighth notes.

-• Since two eighth notes equal one quarter note, one eighth note is equal to half the value of a quarter note.
+• Since two eighth notes equal one quarter note, an eighth note is half the duration of a quarter note.

 • An eighth note divides equally into two sixteenth notes.

-• Since two sixteenth notes equal one eighth note, one sixteenth note is equal to half the value of an eighth note.
+• Since two sixteenth notes equal one eighth note, one sixteenth note is half the value of an eighth note.

 There are less-common note values that are longer or shorter than the ones listed in Example 1.2.3.
-Adding more flags creates notes of shorter value including the thirty-second note, sixty-fourth note, and so on.
+Adding more flags creates notes of shorter duration, such as the thirty-second note, sixty-fourth note, and others.
 The notes in this section are the most common ones.

-Any note can equal one.
-Depending on which note is equal to one, the other notes are worth varying amounts.
-Look at Example 1.2.4 to see note values when a whole note is equal to one.
+Any note can be assigned a value of one.
+Depending on which note is set to one, the other notes will have different values.
+Refer to Example 1.2.4 to see note values when a whole note is equal to one.

 Example 1.2.4.
 Whole note = 1

-If a whole note is equal to one, the following statements are true:
+If a whole note equals one, the following statements are true:

-• A whole note can be divided into two half notes, so one half note is worth half.
+• A whole note divides into two half notes, making each half note worth half.

 • A half note divides into two quarter notes and since there are two half notes in a whole note, a whole note can be divided into four quarter notes.
 This means that a quarter note is worth one-fourth (or one-quarter).

-• Each quarter note divides into two eighth notes, resulting in eight eighth notes.
-Therefore, a whole note can be divided into eight eighth notes, where an eighth note is worth one-eighth.
+• Each quarter note divides into two eighth notes, resulting in eight (8) eighth notes.
+Therefore, a whole note can be divided into eight (8) eighth notes, where each eighth note is worth one-eighth.

 • If an entire pie (whole note) is the portion size, then eating half the pie (half note) will be worth half.

-• If one-fourth of a pie (quarter note) is the portion size, then eating half the pie (half note) will be worth two servings.
+• If one-fourth of a pie (quarter note) is the portion size, then eating half the pie (half note) will equal two servings.

-Composer often use a mix of note values to give the music variety.
-In Example 1.2.6, Hensel uses all the notes we learned in this section.
-There are many more symbols you may be unfamiliar with—ignore those for now and only focus on the various note values.
+Composers often combine different note values to add variety to their music.
+In Example 1.2.6, Hensel uses all the notes covered in this section.
+There are many more symbols you might not recognize—ignore those for now and focus only on the different note values.

 Example 1.2.6.
 Note values: Hensel,[1] “Hörst du nicht die Bäume rauschen,” Gartenlieder, Op.
 3, No. 1